Peripheral Artery Disease (PAD)

 Peripheral artery disease treatment

-While PAD can occasionally be treated by lifestyle changes and medication, minimally invasive procedures such as angioplasty and stenting are used to successfully treat advanced forms of this disease.
+PAD can occasionally be treated by medication and lifestyle changes, including quitting smoking, exercising, weight loss and diet changes.
+Also, minimally invasive procedures such as angioplasty and stenting are used to successfully treat advanced forms of this disease.

 Previously, treatment for peripheral artery disease required surgery.
 In some cases, PAD was considered untreatable.
 Today, new devices and techniques allow our physicians to provide minimally invasive treatments for peripheral artery disease: